MinaProtocol/mina/CODE_OF_CONDUCT.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[TODO: CONTACT_INFO_HERE].
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing conduct@o1labs.org.
+Please see the [Reporting Guidelines](./docs/reporting_guidelines.md).

-[TODO: LINK_TO_REPORTING_GUIDELINES]

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 8. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [TODO: GOVERNING_BODY] with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
-[TODO: LINK_TO_POLICY]
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the O(1) Labs board with a concise description of your grievance.

-[NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
-It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]

 ## 9. Scope